 Joulupukki, the real Santa from Finland, awaits kids from 15.00 till 16.00 on 6th December in his little cottage at the stage in front of the Gerbeaud Cafe.

 The Budapest Christmas Fair at Vörösmarty tér is one of our favourite event in winter.

 Even if I don’t intend to buy anything, I like to stroll among the stalls, have a glass of mulled wine and view some of the cultural programs on the outdoor stage.

 I usually end up buying something special for one of my loved ones.

-The one in front of the St. Stephen’s Basilica was first organised in 2011.
+The one in front of the St. Stephen’s Basilica is the next most-visited Christmas market in Budapest.

 There are also kürtös kalács, strudels, mangalica products (mangalica is a unique breed of pig indigenous to Hungary) and a variety of other souvenirs to choose from.

 The street is packed with big name designer shops: Furla, Massimo Dutti, Boss, Nanushka, Mexx, Lacoste so you have lots of shopping options.